methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-03-25-creating-vsphere-vms-using-ansible.md

 ---
   title: Creating vSphere VM's using Ansible
-toc: true
-toc_label: "Contents"
-excerpt: "I am putting this out here in case anyone else may be interested in spinning up some VM's using Ansible.
-I am doing this with Ansible 1.8.4 and..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ansible 1.8.
-Current version is 2.16+.
-Module names, syntax, and best practices have evolved.
-{: .notice--info}

 I am putting this out here in case anyone else may be interested in spinning up some VM's using Ansible.
 I am doing this with Ansible 1.8.4